Vegan in Los Angeles – The Perfect Food Guide

 How to get there:

-Fala Bar is located at Melrose Avenue, not far from the famous “Made in LA” wall painting.
+Fala Bar is located on Melrose Avenue, not far from the famous “Made in LA” wall painting.
 Furthermore, there’s a bus stop just around the corner or if you go there by car you’ll find available parking spots nearby.

 2. Café Gratitude in the Arts District

-The next vegan place you should check out to eat amazing plant-based food in Los Angeles is Café Gratitude.
 Café Gratitude is the perfect place to experience an unforgettable dining experience.
 Moreover, they only use the finest natural ingredients from local farmers and environmentally friendly products.

 Additionally, their whole concept is based on nourishing the body with the healthiest food earth has to offer.
 From salad and bowls to pizza and wraps, there’s something for everyone.